WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 Let's sum it up, a phase diagram will tell us in what state matter will be for a couple pressure/temperature, at our scale.

-On a particle level, it's way more fuzzy and chaotic, matter don't really exist in a single state, it's more a game of probability and momentum, for each instant.
+On a particle level, it's way more fuzzy and chaotic, matter doesn't really exist in a single state, it's more a game of probability and momentum, for each instant.

-In the case of liquid water, it means there's a lot of exchanges between the water in a container and the moisture in the air.
+In the case of liquid water, it means there's a lot of exchange between the water in a container and the moisture in the air.
 Those exchanges are regulated by the maximum humidity which also depends on pressure/temperature.

 Finally, the boiling point is not the temperature at which liquid turns into gas but rather the temperature at which **all** water can exist in vapor form, without limit[^9].